tin6150/inet-dev-class/mapbox/README.rst

 - https://tin6150.github.io/inet-dev-class/mapbox/mapbox-addLayer.html  Use addLayer() to get ZWEDC_50x50 as tileset data, then use JS to do data-driven presentation.  (thus essentially not using mapbox studio styling to present the data).
 Need to understand JS much more here to do the work.

 - https://tin6150.github.io/inet-dev-class/mapbox/ZWEDC_50x50sq_js.html - GL JS version of ZWEDC_50x50sq.html  (ie, use JS instead of Studio to color render data), which is the method needed to addLayer() to Tyler's framework.

+- https://tin6150.github.io/inet-dev-class/mapbox/mapbox-leaflet.html - GL JS bind with leaflet.
+Note that Leaflet seems to use LatLng !! :(

 gdal - Geospatial Data Abstraction Library
 ==========================================